 SHINGLER, KATHERINE, 2012.
 Introduction: The Art Novel and Beyond Nottingham French Studies.
 51(3), 223-31

-I contribute to first-year teaching, and am convenor of R11028 Introduction to French Literature: Representations of Paris.
+I contribute to first-year teaching including French 1, Introduction to French and Francophone Studies, and Introduction to French Literature: Representations of Paris.
 While part of the purpose of this module is to introduce students to the study of literary and filmic texts in French, it also offers a broad coverage of the cultural history of Paris, including key developments such as Haussmannization in the late nineteenth century, and the German Occupation during WWII.

 I also currently offer the following specialized content modules: